bilal2032/APEX1/README.md

 --some changes
 --change in Dev branch.
 --change in Dev branch again, dev branch exist in remote repository.
 So we 'git push'.
+-- we do some changes from master to the dev branch now.